 Add MCP servers from JSON configuration

-Suppose you have a JSON configuration for a single MCP server that you want to add to Claude Code.
+If you have a JSON configuration for an MCP server, you can add it directly:

 1